 What is the Trezor?

-The Trezor device consists of a small plastic chassis that houses a small OLED display screen, along with two physical buttons.
-These buttons are used to interact with the Trezor, as well as confirm transactions sent from the device.
+The device consists of a small plastic chassis that houses a small OLED display screen, along with two physical buttons.
+These buttons are utilized to interact with the Trezor, as well as confirm transactions sent from the device.
 This adds an extra layer of security, preventing unauthorized parties from transacting with the device.

 Unlike the Ledger Nano S, which manages coin support through the installation of apps, the Trezor ships with support for a variety of different tokens.
-The Trezor wallet is a simple desktop application that facilitates the management of cryptocurrencies stored on the device.
+The wallet is a simple desktop application that facilitates the management of cryptocurrencies stored on the device.

 What’s in the Box?